confluentinc/event-streaming-patterns/docs/event-storage/event-store.md

 ## Implementation

-Apache Kafka® is an event store that maintains a persistent, append-only stream — a _topic_ — for each kind of event you need to store.
+Apache Kafka® is an event store that maintains a persistent, append-only stream — a _topic_ — for each kind of event we need to store.
 These topics are:

 * Write-efficient - an append-only log is one of the fastest, cheapest